Kit Carson of Vine Grove, Kentucky, was a

 retired professional soldier, rising to the level

 of Master Sergeant.
-He has made knives for
+He made knives for

 Knifemakers' Guild.
-Kit has been an avid
+Kit was an avid

 hunter and fisherman for over 40 years,

 streams in the mountains of north Georgia.

 About his philosophy of knife design, he

 said: "I strive to follow form and function in